Drainage, flooding and your property

 Faulty guttering or an overflowing tank

 If the flooding has been caused because your neighbour’s down pipes or guttering is damaged or missing (not blocked), or their rainwater tank overflow is not connected to the underground stormwater system, we recommend you talk to your neighbour to make them aware of the issue.
-If you can’t reach a resolution, report the matter to our Building Department on 9433 7777.
-We may issue a Building Order for Minor Works.
+If you can’t reach a resolution, contact our Building department by calling 9433 7777.
+We'll investigate and consider next steps, with enforcement action potentially appropriate if a breach of the Building Act identified.

 Landscaping, paving or new sheds